jxnl/blog/docs/writing/posts/consulting-indie.md

   - jxnl
 ---

-# What I Learned from Indie Consulting
+# Indie Consulting

-!!! danger "Fragments"

-    If you think this writing style is strange, this is because much of this writing is actually a collected batch of voice memos [transcribed](https://betterdictation.com) into an essay using betterdictation.com's distilled whisper model.
-There will likely contain errors, as there are pieces and fragments of some of the thoughts I have on the topic.
-I welcome all most all edits and comments.

-I specify indie consulting as something that is completely and wholly separate from the big-time consulting we hear about from those ridiculous institutions.
-Check out this video roasting [McKinsey](https://www.youtube.com/watch?v=AiOUojVd6xQ) From John Oliver to understand how I feel about many of these folks.
-Theres another great [video](https://www.youtube.com/watch?v=vZE0j_WCRvI) that I saw on tiktok.

-If you want to learn about my consulting practice check out my [services](../../services.md) page.
+I define indie consulting as fundamentally distinct from the large-scale consulting practices of well-known institutions.
+To understand my perspective on many of these firms, I recommend watching John Oliver's insightful critique of [McKinsey](https://www.youtube.com/watch?v=AiOUojVd6xQ).
+For a more concise take, there's an excellent [TikTok video](https://www.youtube.com/watch?v=vZE0j_WCRvI) that encapsulates the issues with big consulting firms.

+Indie consulting, in contrast, focuses on specialized expertise, direct accountability, and long-term value creation for clients.
+It's about leveraging personal experience and skills to solve specific problems, rather than applying generic frameworks or strategies.

 <!-- more -->